sio2project/oioioi/INSTALL.rst

    by supervisor on the same host as OIOIOI (SIO2).
 Filetracker server is also run there, by default on port 9999.
-You should consider changing WORKER_CONCURRENCY to smaller value if you are judging problems without oitimetool (depends on rules of concrete contest and USE_UNSAFE_EXEC in *deployment/settings.py* on OIOIOI host).
+You should consider changing WORKER_CONCURRENCY to smaller value if you are judging problems without sio2jail, so that each process has enough memory (depends on rules of concrete contest and USE_UNSAFE_EXEC in *deployment/settings.py* on OIOIOI host).

 #.
 Start the supervisor::